 Luckily, there are several models available that may be a better fit for your organization.
 They each offer their own trade-offs, of course, but may provide the solid foundation to move forward with developing a management plan that works to the benefit of all stakeholders.

-- CYOD (Choose Your Own Device): The company owns the hardware and provides it to employees to use for work-related purposes.
+(Choose Your Own Device): The company owns the hardware and provides it to employees to use for work-related purposes.
 This is the costliest model as it requires the company to purchase and manage the devices and infrastructure.
 With this model, IT may opt to restrict devices as they see fit in theory, but as mentioned before that doesn’t really work out so well in practice if devices are so locked down users simply cannot use them.
 Instead, users feel forced to carry a secondary mobile device that is more flexible in terms of allowing them to do their work and use it for personal uses.
 A big downside to this is, if corporate data is not being managed appropriately in the backend, users will figure out quickly that they can use their personal device to meet their needs, eschewing the corporate-owned device altogether.
-This represents not only a waste of funds for the organization but potentially security risks as IT will have no insight into the personal device, meaning company data may be open to compromise at any point.
+This represents not only a waste of funds for the organization but potential security risks as IT will have no insight into the personal device, meaning company data may be open to compromise at any point.

-- COPE (Corporate owned, Personal Enabled): The company owns the hardware in this model as well, which keeps the costs up for both devices and management infrastructure.
-However, the biggest delineation between COPE and CYOD is that the former shares more flexibility with BYOD than with CYOD’s locked down model.
+(Corporate owned, Personal Enabled): The company owns the hardware in this model as well, which keeps the costs up for both devices and management infrastructure.
+However, the biggest delineation between COPE and CYOD is that the former shares more flexibility with BYOD than with CYOD’s locked-down model.
 In other words, the ability for companies to own the hardware means they can secure corporate resources as needed without compromising security.
 However, the user-based policies provide the ability for users to utilize the mobile device for personal tasks in addition to work, without one infringing on the other.
 Company data remains protected and personal data remains with the user.

 Lastly, there is one piece to this equation that we’ve only touched upon: the MDM component.
 Specifically, the software used to manage the mobile devices regardless of which deployment model is chosen.
 In this case, the new additions Apple has incorporated into iOS/iPadOS 15 have a heavy focus on security and privacy.
 Jamf has also adopted these features into the latest version of Jamf Pro to streamline user enrollment and provisioning access to company resources while maintaining user privacy on their personal device.

-Leveraging Apple’s Account-Driven user Enrollment, Jamf Pro allows organizations to take advantage of the onboarding workflow to allow end-users the ability to securely enroll their personal or corporate-owned devices by authenticating with their cloud-based credentials and utilizing both personal and managed Apple ID’s to keep personal and corporate data respectively separate.
+Leveraging Apple’s Account-Driven User Enrollment, Jamf Pro allows organizations to take advantage of the onboarding workflow to allow end-users the ability to securely enroll their personal or corporate-owned devices by authenticating with their cloud-based credentials and utilizing both personal and managed Apple IDs to keep personal and corporate data respectively separate.

 The end result is a mobile device management strategy where all stakeholders win: users can benefit from a unified experience, blending personal and professional from just one device with transparency into IT management capabilities, protection of privacy data and access to corporate resources.
 Organizations strike the all-too-important balance between security and end-user privacy by keeping employees protected and productive while allowing for flexibility to use devices for personal tasks that are secured, without infringing on the privacy of their users.

-Protect end-user privacy while achieving parity with security across your network
+Protect end-user privacy while achieving parity with security across your network of

 company-owned and personal devices you support as part of your BYOD program with Jamf Pro.